 We created NestJS boilerplate in August 2020 and since then we have worked on its optimisation and improvements.
 NestJS boilerplate is a project that contains all necessary libraries and solutions like auth, mailing, etc. for fast-starting your project using a classic REST API approach.
 Right now this boilerplate has 1.8K stars on Github and got recognition and support from the developers community.
-Recently we also published our new frontend boilerplate on React that is excellently compatible with the backend implementation, so please check it out.
+Recently we also published our new frontend boilerplate on React that is excellently compatible with the backend implementation, so for now, we have a whole bc boilerplate ecosystem.

 Motivation to include Mongo support